lukekasper/Personal-Projects/System Design/Radar IQ Design.md

 #### Multi-threading:
 - One receive and one write thread per channel
+- No mutexes needed due to lock-free SPSC ring buffer design

 #### Previous Setup:
 - Previous setup used mutex to control read/writes to a shared data object